Scotty-Engineering/software-engineer/README.md

 # Beam me up Scotty!
-Scotty is a platform that allows ordinary motorcyclists to take passengers (and food, packages and anything carryable) wherever they want to go at an affordable price.
+Scotty is a platform that allows ordinary motorcyclists to take passengers (packages and anything carryable) wherever they want to go at an affordable price.
 In a way, Scotty function as the middleman, bringing together citizens and motorcyclists who want to get from one place to another as quickly as possible on a motorcycle.
 With the Scotty app, you can go from one place to another for almost one-third the average taxi fare; plus, you get to avoid the notorious traffic jams of Istanbul.
 If you are trying to save time, you can easily get into this app and change your traveling habits with a few keystrokes.

 Scotty was setup by a group of Scottyzen in a sweet spring evening in order to get back the time stolen by traffic to our social lives.
 The Scotty dream, which first started in Ümraniye at 1 + 1 apartment building, has now become a chain of thousands of drivers and around a hundred employees.